rclone/rclone/docs/content/flags.md

       --union-create-policy string                               Policy to choose upstream on CREATE category. (default "epmfs")
       --union-search-policy string                               Policy to choose upstream on SEARCH category. (default "ff") --union-upstreams string                                   List of space separated upstreams.
+      --uptobox-access-token string                              Your access Token, get it from https://uptobox.com/my_account
+      --uptobox-encoding MultiEncoder                            This sets the encoding for the backend. (default Slash,LtGt,DoubleQuote,BackQuote,Del,Ctl,LeftSpace,InvalidUtf8,Dot)
       --webdav-bearer-token string                               Bearer token instead of user/pass (e.g. a Macaroon) --webdav-bearer-token-command string                       Command to run to get a bearer token --webdav-encoding string                                   This sets the encoding for the backend.
-      --webdav-pass string                                       Password. (obscured)
+      --webdav-headers CommaSepList                              Set HTTP headers for all transactions --webdav-pass string                                       Password. (obscured)
       --webdav-url string                                        URL of http host to connect to --webdav-user string                                       User name.
 In case NTLM authentication is used, the username should be in the format 'Domain\User'.